My Top Long For 2017: Cemtrex

 - Automation technology, for which CETX has a large exposure to in its EMS segment, continues to make strides in medical and industrial technology

 None of these themes are difficult to achieve, in my opinion.
 One to highlight perhaps is the first theme, where growth in India and China will allow this company to secure more contracts and, in turn, bolster financials.
-For example, per their December presentation, the company stated that India has plans to build 1,000 GW of power generation over the next thirty years, which is roughly equivalent to the size of the current U.S. power grid.
+For example, per its December presentation, the company stated that India has plans to build 1,000 GW of power generation over the next thirty years, which is roughly equivalent to the size of the current U.S. power grid.

 That's a large addressable market for Cemtrex to start picking apart.
 We're already seeing the company be able to do this, as revenues attributable to Asia since 2015 are up 25%.
 Also related to power is theme #3, which details providing monitoring solutions for greenhouse gas emissions.
 This is a market growing at a 7.3% CAGR, which provides a sustainable level of contracts for this company to attain.

 To capitalize on these positive market themes, Cemtrex is pursuing a growth by acquisition strategy.
-While this can be dangerous, as it can cause the company to take on unsafe levels of leverage or if goodwill experiences a sizeable write down, recognize that Cemtrex is focused on making acquisitions that have limited levels of goodwill and have high levels of assets relative to liabilities.
-Additionally, the way they're varying the purchasing methods shows they are cognizant of that.
+While this can be dangerous, as it can cause the company to take on unsafe levels of leverage or if goodwill experiences a sizeable write-down, recognize that Cemtrex is focused on making acquisitions that have limited levels of goodwill and have high levels of assets relative to liabilities.
+Additionally, the way it's varying the purchasing methods shows it is cognizant of that.

 An interesting note in the recent 10-K also peaked my interest.
 Cemtrex, back in mid-October 2016, filed a letter of intent to acquire a small, Silicon Valley-based EMS company.
 More news is expected to come of this as 2017 gets underway.
-As soon as one acquisition closes, this company is looking to make moves and that's exactly what you want as a shareholder.
+As soon as one acquisition closes, this company is looking to make moves, and that's exactly what you want as a shareholder.
 As this company progresses, the more and more accretive acquisitions that take place will only lead to a higher level of earnings per share.

 Putting Pen To Paper

 Now, let's provide some financial statistics into the mix.
 This company, amazingly enough, has been profitable for 24 straight quarters.
 That's saying a lot for a small-cap name that is growing like wildfire.
 The company is projecting a 64% increase in revenue and a 74% increase in EBITDA, detailing margin strength.
 There's limited geographic concentration, with 57% of sales coming from Europe, 29% from the United States, and 14% from Asia.
 From a segment diversification standpoint, EMS and IPS are both expected to contribute an equal 50% to sales.
 Need more impressive growth statistics?
-The company had 20% organic growth alone in 2015, a 5Y revenue growth of over 250%, and is projecting to increase revenues by nearly 300% over the long-term.
+The company had 20% organic growth alone in 2015, a 5Y revenue growth of over 250%, and is projecting to increase revenues by nearly 300% over the long term.

 Source: Investor Presentation